SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_sessions.rst

      - Text
      - master
    * - ``client``
-     - Displays the name of the client.
+     - Displays the name and version of the client.
      - Text
      - SQream JDBC v0.1.33
    * - ``status``